LISTEN TO MY LATEST PODCAST EPISODE

 When you’re getting started as a freelance fashion designer, it can be hard to find clients.
 While I don’t always recommend using freelance sites to scale and grow your freelance business (fees and competition are high, among other reasons), it can be the easiest way to get started.
 But which freelance sites are the best for fashion designers?
 (And which are the worst?)

-I was curious too, so I asked all 500+ of my Freelance Accelerator: from Surviving to Thriving (FAST) students this exact question:
+I was curious too, so I surveyed all 500+ of my Freelance Accelerator: from Surviving to Thriving (FAST) students this exact question:

 “What are the best freelance sites for fashion designers?”